Vatican City: Citizenship

 Unlike citizenship of other states, which is based either on jus sanguinis (birth from a citizen, even outside the state's territory) or on jus soli (birth within the territory of the state), citizenship of Vatican City is granted on jus officii, namely on the grounds of appointment to work in a certain capacity in the service of the Holy See.
+This includes Cardinals resident either within Vatican City or elsewhere in Rome, diplomats of the Holy See, and any other person resident in Vatican City due to their occupation.
 It usually ceases upon the cessation of the appointment.
 Citizenship is extended to the spouse and children of a citizen, provided that they are living together in the city.
 Some individuals are authorized to reside in the city but do not qualify or choose not to request citizenship.
 Anyone who loses Vatican citizenship and does not possess other citizenship automatically becomes an Italian citizen, as provided in the Lateran Treaty.

+According to Vatican citizenship law, only the Pope holds Vatican citizenship for life.

 The Holy See, not being a country, issues only diplomatic and service passports, whereas Vatican City issues ordinary passports for its citizens.